 Ade admitted human resources for sign language interpreters in Indonesia are so little.
 Not many people are interested in learning sign language.
 “Socialization of sign language and deaf culture is still lacking,” said Ade through his sign language interpreter, Satyawati and Ranum Dara Valentin, in MFW6 Short Film Market, “Talks: Film, Deaf People, and Sign Language” in MASH Denpasar, Saturday (5/9).

 Ade will not be silent with that condition.
-As a deaf activist, he won’t stop giving aspiration and inform his concern to the public institution and joins as Public Relations of GERKATIN (Movement for the Welfare of the Deaf in Indonesia) Youth Department, and Secretary of the GERKATIN Bali.
+As a deaf activist, he won’t stop giving aspirations and inform his concern to the public institution and joins as Public Relations of GERKATIN (Movement for the Welfare of the Deaf in Indonesia) Youth Department, and Secretary of the GERKATIN Bali.
 His hope is clear; to make the government aware of an access provision in public space and equality of an opportunity for deaf people.
 “Because it’s our rights that also have been written in the Law and Local Government Regulation,” Ade said.

 Indeed some national TVs and central government institutions have been recently providing sign language interpreters in delivering information to deaf people.
 Especially in this COVID-19 pandemic when every information is important for every layer of society to know.
 But, in the practical context, there are new problems that deaf people get.